 But nobody else was here.
 Looked like Baker's problems were mere mischance, after all.
 And now Lara was just fooling around.
 This wasn't proper exploration.
 She was just indulging herself out in the sun, for the giddy thrill of the thing.

 That fucking angry hippo could have killed her.
 But she'd been too good, too fast for it.
 Surviving a murderous assault is quite a rush.
 Nothing makes you feel as alive as nearly dying.

 Fights always turned Lara on, provided she won them, of course.
 Afterward, she'd find herself in quite a state of keenness.
 It was like, "Ha!
 I didn't die!
+I'm so awesome and unstoppable!
 I should fuck someone!"
 A triumphal act of affirmation.
 Not that she'd ever quite put it to herself in those particular words.
 But the feeling—the urge—was always there, after every battle.
 Didn't matter who or what she'd been fighting.
 Bad men, monsters.
 Now, a goddamn pissed-off territorial hippo.
 She didn't always dash right out and act on it, when she'd feel the craze boiling up—but sometimes she had.

 And she decided she would, that day.
 She would take a few minutes and settle the need.
 May as well.
 No reason not to.
 Nothing stopping her.
 Nobody around to interrupt.
 It was like she had the whole world to yourself.